mcginav/kickstarter-analysis1/README.md

-# kickstarter-analysis1
+# An analysis of Kickstarter Campaigns

-Module 1 assiignment
+Module 1 assignment
+Helping Louise create a successful campaign for her play.